 Public Act 100-0987, effective July 1, 2019, made changes to the funding mechanism for the VCVA Fund.
 This law restructured the fines, fees, and costs assessed in criminal cases in Illinois, including the amounts deposited in the VCVA Fund.
-We continue to monitor the impact of Public Act 100-0987 on the VCVA Fund, including any additional impact of the COVID-19 pandemic on the VCVA funding stream.
-As was the case for the FY 21 budget, the Office has shifted operating costs for VINE from the VCVA Fund to other special funds for FY 22.
-It is important that sufficient funding to support VINE operations is provided in order to preserve the continuity of its important service for victims, witnesses, family members, law enforcement officers, and probation officers.
-Please see Attachment A for the VCVA deposit trend.
+We continue to monitor the impact of Public Act 100-0987 on the VCVA Fund.
+In FY23 we received an appropriation in the State's General Revenue Fund (GRF) to cover operational costs of the Crime Victims Services Division.
+Annual VINE costs were paid out of that GRF appropriation.
+During the budget negotiation process for FY23, VINE Costs were shifted to the GRF appropriation, which is a more stable funding source.
+VINE is also being paid out of GRF for FY24.

-IL-VINE System Benefits
+VINE System Benefits

-The IL-VINE system is a significant factor in insuring victim safety in an efficient and cost-effective manner.
-The decrease in registrations and notifications is likely attributed to the reduction of court activity and the adjustment of DOC activity in response to the COVID-19 pandemic.
-IL-VINE serves as a valuable resource to assist law enforcement and prosecutors as they carry out their constitutional and statutory duties to notify victims of crime of changes in an offender's custody status and upcoming court dates.
-The Attorney General's staff is dedicated to making the system technologically up to date, user friendly and well-managed.
+The VINE system is a significant factor in insuring victim safety in an efficient and cost-effective manner.
+Use of the VINE system has rebounded to pre-pandemic levels in this past year.
+VINE serves as a valuable resource to assist law enforcement and prosecutors as they carry out their constitutional and statutory duties to notify victims of crime of changes in an offender's custody status and upcoming court dates.
+The Attorney General's staff is dedicated to making the system's technologically up to date, user friendly, and well-managed.

-To ensure the public is aware of this valuable service, staff from the Attorney General's Office provides training to agency users on the features and benefits of the IL-VINE system.
+To ensure the public is aware of this valuable service, staff from the Attorney General's Office provides training to agency users on the features and benefits of the VINE system.
 Training and a fact sheet are available to law enforcement, prosecutors, and victim advocates.
 In addition, the Attorney General's staff distributes materials about the system to interested parties throughout the state.

-If you have any questions about the existing IL-VINE system or the new enhancements, or would like a demonstration about how this system effectively serves the victims and witnesses of violent crime in your district, please do not hesitate to contact Kathy Carroll at 312-814-3683 or Sharisse Kimbro at 312-814-1427 of the Attorney General's Office.
+If you have any questions about the existing VINE system or the new enhancements or would like a demonstration about how this system effectively serves the victims and witnesses of violent crime in your district, please do not hesitate to contact Sharon Dehn at 773-590-7822 or Christelle Perez at 312-771-4307 of the Attorney General's Office.